vsrekha213/Phishing-Website-Classifier/README.md

             Result contains:			                    [-1  1]

- According to the Data, "1,0,-1" represents,
+ ## According to the Data, #*1,0,-1* represents,
-    a.
-1 means legitimate
+    1. 1 means legitimate
-    b.
-0 is suspicious
+    2. 0 is suspicious
-    c. -1 is phishing
+    3. -1 is phishing

- DATA SPREAD
+ ## DATA SPREAD
      1    6157
     -1    4898